-Water saving tips and water education activities for schools
+Water saving tips and water education activities

 Did you know that our growing population means demand will exceed our water supply by the year 2024 unless we act?
 Changing climate also means less reliable rainfall and more extreme weather, including droughts.

 Rous County Council and Lismore City Council encourage people to learn our water saving tips in the seemingly green Northern Rivers.

 You can save on costs and help ensure there is water fo all now and into the future.

 Three top tips to start saving water:

 - Trigger up – Fit your hand-held hose with an on/off trigger nozzle.